6 Incredible Examples of Urban Infill

 Infill development is a smart growth strategy that cities can deploy for healthier, more vibrant, and economically successful communities.
 Infill can stop urban sprawl, decrease reliance on vehicle transportation, reduce the environmental impact of development, and strengthen local economies.

-Editor's Note: This post was published in 2018 and has been updated in 2023 to include other exciting urban infill developments.
+This post was published in 2018 and has been updated in 2024 to include even more exciting urban infill developments.

 Enjoy this article?
 Share it with your friends.